Skip to main content

 Frequently Asked Questions

-NEW WASHINGTON STATE BANK has a Bank Health Score of C (51/100).
+New Washington State Bank has a Bank Health Score of C (51/100), placing it in average financial health.
 It holds a Tier 1 capital ratio of 0.00%, which is below the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-NEW WASHINGTON STATE BANK holds $557M in total assets and $508M in total deposits.
-It is located in NEW WASHINGTON, INDIANA (FDIC Certificate #13305).
+New Washington State Bank holds $557M in total assets and $508M in total deposits.
+It is headquartered in New Washington, Indiana (FDIC Certificate #13305).

-NEW WASHINGTON STATE BANK has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
-The nonperforming loan ratio is 1.01%, and the return on assets is 1.10%.
+New Washington State Bank has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 1.01%, and the return on assets is 1.10%.

 Yes.
-NEW WASHINGTON STATE BANK is FDIC-insured (Certificate #13305).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+New Washington State Bank is FDIC-insured (Certificate #13305).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: